 All students receiving ROTC scholarships, as well as sophomores, juniors and seniors who are contracted with the Army receive a monthly stipend.
 The stipend starts at \$300 per month during the freshman year, increases to \$350 during the sophomore year, \$450 during the junior year and \$500 during the senior year.
 The stipend is paid directly to the student each month that they are in school.

-For more information on the ROTC program at East Stroudsburg University contact the Department of Leadership Studies - ROTC at 570-422-3872.
+For more information on the ROTC program at East Stroudsburg University contact the Department of Leadership Studies - ROTC at 570-422-3872 or visit our website at www.esu.edu/rotc.